 Once yes has been selected, a yellow box will appear allowing you to set the source exclusion threshold.

-This setting can be overridden or adjusted in individual Similarity Reports via the document viewer.
+This setting can be overridden or adjusted in individual Similarity Reports via the Turnitin Viewer.
 You can adjust the exclude small sources assignment setting at any time by clicking the edit icon to the right of the assignment name.

 Allow access to Similarity Reports